beatoven9/C-cleanup-sample-names/README.md

-#CleanUpSamplesNames
+# CleanUpSamplesNames
-##A program designed to cleanup the filenames of sample libraries.
+## A program designed to cleanup the filenames of sample libraries.
-    I already have a python program that accomplishes this.
-This is mostly a way for me to practice C.

 Usage: CleanUpSamplesNames --input-dir=myInputDir --output-dir=myOutputDir --prefix=myNewPrefix